l06066hb/jvman/README.en.md

 ## Installation

 ### Windows
-1. Download the latest installer (Recommended)
+1. Download the latest installer (recommended)
-   - Download the latest installer from [Releases](https://gitee.com/l06066hb/jvman/releases)
+   - Get the latest installer from [Releases](https://gitee.com/l06066hb/jvman.git/releases)
    - Run the installer and follow the wizard
-   - Launch the program from Start Menu or desktop shortcut
+   - Launch from Start menu or desktop shortcut
 2. Portable Version
-   - Download the latest portable ZIP file
+   - Download the latest ZIP file
    - Extract to any directory
    - Run jvman.exe

-### macOS (testing)
+### macOS（testing）
 1. Download the latest DMG file
-2. Open the DMG and drag the app to Applications
+2. Open DMG and drag the app to Applications folder
 3. Admin password required for first run

-### Linux (testing)
+### Linux（testing）
 1. Download the latest AppImage or deb/rpm package
-2. Install the package or run the AppImage directly
+2. Install the package or run AppImage directly
 3. Sudo privileges required for first run

 ### From Source
-1. Clone the repository:
+1. Clone repository:
 ```bash
 git clone https://gitee.com/l06066hb/jvman.git
 cd jvman